 Step 4: Serve over hot, cooked white rice.

 - 1 medium green bell pepper diced small

 - 14 ½ ounce can diced tomatoes with juice

 - 2 teaspoons Creole seasoning or more

 - Louisiana-style hot sauce such as Tabasco brand, to taste

-- 1 pound medium shrimp peeled and deveined, tails removed
+- 1 pound medium shrimp or large shrimp, peeled and deveined, tails removed

 - chopped fresh parsley to taste